Training structure

 Faculty of Science

-This course describes the methodology used by life science researchers to communicate the results of their experiments, both orally and in writing.
-As English is the common language of international researchers, a large part of this course is taught in this language.
+This course describes the methodology used by life science researchers to communicate the results of their experiments, both in writing and orally.
+As English is the common language of international researchers, a large part of this course is taught in English.

-Written communication is addressed through the study of the (macro) structuring of a research article, as well as through a study of the publication process in scientific journals.
-Several elements of written structuring (micro) are examined in order to understand the differences between scientific and literary English: clarity, cohesion, coherence.
+Written communication is addressed through the study of the (macro) structure of a research article and an examination of the publication process in scientific journals.
+Several elements of written structure (micro) are examined in order to understand the differences between scientific English and literary English: clarity, cohesion, and coherence.

-These studies are supplemented by a tutored project during the semester, during which students analyze a research article recently published in the scientific literature and transcribe it into an oral presentation (conference) in English.
+These studies are supplemented by a supervised project during the semester, in which students are required to analyze a research article recently published in scientific literature and transcribe it in the form of an oral presentation (conference) in English.

 Molecular Biology